Domperidone: History

 Domperidone was synthesized at Janssen Pharmaceutica in 1974 following their research on antipsychotic drugs.
 Janssen pharmacologists discovered that some antipsychotic drugs had a significant effect on dopamine receptors in the central chemoreceptor trigger zone that regulated vomiting, and started searching for a dopamine antagonist that would not pass the blood–brain barrier, thereby being free of the extrapyramidal side effects that were associated with drugs of this type.
 This led to the discovery of domperidone as a strong antiemetic with minimal central effects.
 Domperidone was patented in the United States in 1978, with the patent filed in 1976.
 In 1979, domperidone was first marketed, under the brand name Motilium, in Switzerland and West Germany.
 Domperidone was subsequently introduced in the forms of orally disintegrating tablets (based on Zydis technology) in 1999.

 In April 2014, the Coordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh) published an official press release suggesting restricting the use of domperidone-containing medicines.
-It also approved earlier published suggestions by Pharmacovigilance Risk Assessment Committee (PRAC) to use domperidone only for treating nausea and vomiting and reduce maximum daily dosage to 10mg.
+It also approved earlier published suggestions by Pharmacovigilance Risk Assessment Committee (PRAC) to use domperidone only for treating nausea and vomiting and reduce maximum daily dosage to 10mg three times a day.